 Keeping track of our expenses and purchases is easier when we shop online and use debit or credit cards, instead of checks and cash.
 No matter our best intentions, it’s a pain to keep up with receipts and record purchases in a checkbook.
 Plus, based on my experience, I think we tend to spend our money more wisely when we keep a weekly track of where and how much of our discretionary money goes to non-essential items and services.

 For this reason, I’ve been a long time user of Mint.com, a personal finance service that downloads all of my debit and credit card purchases – from gas and food purchases, iTune App purchases, to utilities and car insurance payments.
 But sometimes Mint is not as informative as I would like it to be.
 It only records the transactions listed in my bank and PayPal accounts, and sometimes that’s not enough.
 This is where an iPhone app called Slice comes in.

 Slice is a free service that can download the receipts of your purchases – including the dates of purchases and the name of merchants.
 It pulls this information from confirmation emails you receive for purchases you make online.
 While the information is limited by what it gets from your confirmation emails, it can serve as a good tool for tracking your online purchases and tracking packages.
-This is why we have put Slice on our Best of iPhone Apps page.

 How It Works